kasperiio/smartevse-2-custom-component/README.md

-# SmartEVSE Home Assistant Integration
+# SmartEVSE-2 Home Assistant Integration

 ## Overview

-The SmartEVSE integration for Home Assistant allows you to monitor and control your SmartEVSE electric vehicle charging station.
+The SmartEVSE-2 integration for Home Assistant allows you to monitor and control your SmartEVSE electric vehicle charging station.
 This integration provides real-time data about charging status, power consumption, and allows you to control the charging process.

 ## Features